pedrovt/sofs18-concurrency/README-sofs18.md

 Now, everything created inside the mount point will be stored in disk (the /tmp/zzz file).
 You can use the **showblock** tool to check that out.

 ******

+## Editable files

+When editing your code, take into attention the following:

+- Folder **src/work_src** is the only one containing source code to be edited by the groups.

+- Only files with termination **.cpp** are to be edited.

+- There is a single function per file, with the exception of proposals for internal auxiliary functions in some cases.

+- Please do not change the signature of the functions, nor delete the call to the soProbe.

+- We assume that only files with termination **.cpp** inside **src/work_src** subfolders are editable by the groups.
+Thus, any changes to the others can produce indesirable behavior during our tests, since we will use our version of them.

+******